The End of the Affair (The Vampire Diaries)

-"The End of the Affair" is the third episode of the third season of The CW television series, The Vampire Diaries and the 47th episode of the series overall.
-It originally aired on September 29, 2011.
-The episode was written by Caroline Dries and directed by Chris Grismer.
+"The End of the Affair" is the third episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 47th of the series.
+It aired on The CW on September 29, 2011.
+The episode was written by co-executive producer Caroline Dries and directed by Chris Grismer.

 Plot

 Katherine (Nina Dobrev) calls Damon (Ian Somerhalder) and tells him that she knows where Stefan (Paul Wesley) and Klaus (Joseph Morgan) are.
 Damon gets Elena and go to Chicago to find Stefan.
 At Chicago, Damon takes Elena to Stefan's old apartment and shows her all the names of Stefan's victims back in the 1920s when he was "The Ripper".
 He leaves her there while he goes to search for Stefan and Elena reads Stefan's journal.

 Klaus and Stefan get to a bar at Chicago to meet a witch named Gloria (Charmin Lee), who can help Klaus find out what went wrong when he tried to make hybrids.
 While being at the bar, Stefan sees a picture of his and Klaus from the 1920s but he does not remember about it.
 He realizes that he and Klaus knew each other and he asks Klaus how.
 In flashbacks, we can see that the two men were friends and Stefan also had a relationship with Klaus’ sister, Rebekah (Claire Holt).
 Klaus takes Stefan to his old apartment and when Elena hears them, she hides in the closet.
 Stefan sees her while being there but he covers her so Klaus will not know she is there.

 In the meantime, Damon goes to the bar and Gloria tells him that Stefan and Klaus were there but they left and will be back later.
 Damon gets back to the apartment to get Elena and go at the bar.
 He tells her that he will keep Klaus occupied so she can inject Stefan with vervain to weaken him and be able to take him back home.
 Stefan and Klaus return to the bar but Elena is not able to inject Stefan who tells her to go back home and forget about him.
 Inside the bar, Damon and Klaus get into a fight but Gloria stops Klaus before he kills Damon.
 She also tells Klaus that to find answers to his questions about the hybrids, they have to contact the Original Witch and Rebekah is the only one who can help them with that.